 Collect Data with the Tableau Server Repository

-To access the Tableau Server repository, you need to enable access to the database by using tabadmin commands.
+Before you can connect to the repository, you need to enable access for the

 This section describes how to connect to a custom set of tables from Tableau Server repository.

 In Tableau Desktop select Data > Connect to Data, and then select PostgreSQL as the database to connect to.

 Note: You might need to install the PostgreSQL database drivers.
 You can download drivers from www.tableau.com/support/drivers.

 In the PostgreSQL connection dialog box, enter the name or URL for Tableau Server in the Server box.
 If you have a distributed server installation, enter the name or IP address of the node where the repository is hosted.